Newlands Corner

 Accessibility

-The café and discovery centre are both wheelchair accessible.
-The car park and visitor centre are on flat level ground but the hill face is steep.
+Both the café and Discovery Centre are wheelchair accessible.
+The car park and visitor areas are on smooth, level ground, though the hill face itself is very steep.

-There is seating by the café and along the start of the hill, so you won't have to walk too far to find a bench with a view.
-The furthest you will have to walk is about 50 metres before reaching a bench.
+Seating is available near the café and along the hill face, so you won’t have to walk far to find a bench with a view.

 How To Get There